abremges/abremges.github.io/_posts/2000-01-02-portfolio.md

 2015&ndash;

 As a member of the German Center for Infection Research bioinformatics platform, it is my task to bridge the gap between established bioinformatics and the medical data from clinical research.
-I am mainly involved in meta'omics projects and implement an end-to-end metagenome analysis pipeline in my spare time.
+I am mainly involved in meta'omics projects and implement an end-to-end metagenome analysis pipeline along the way.

 Additionally, our team organizes regular <a href="http://www.bioinformatics-platform.dzif.de/?page_id=50" target="_blank">bioinformatics training workshops</a>, covering a broad range of topics from pipeline programming and Linux basics to metagenome analysis and variant calling.
 If you are interested, please get in touch!